Calyxium/Calyxium/README.md

 1. Ensure you have OCaml installed on your system.
 You can download it from [Linux](https://ocaml.org/), [Windows](https://gitlab.com/dkml/distributions/dkml#installing)

 2. Ensure you have opam installed.
 Then run:
-`opam install dune ocamllex menhir llvm`
+`opam install dune ocamllex menhir llvm ppx_deriving`

 3. Clone the Calyxium repository:
 `git clone git@github.com:Calyxium/Calyxium.git`